mongodb/docs-hapley/frontend/README.md

 ### Non-Containerized Development

-Once inside the `frontend` directory, run `npm run develop`.
+Once inside the `frontend` directory, run `npm install` to install all project dependencies.
+Then run `npm run develop`.
 The site should now be running at `http://localhost:3000`.

 To build and serve the site, run: